dyoseloff/dyoseloff.github.io/_posts/2016-10-23-work-force.markdown

 ---
 There is no lack of data on the internet but to make something useful of it is 90% of the battle.
 Here, I'm going to step through common practice of cleaning a large data set in R. The process I will use to clean the data is based off conventions introduced in [an article](http://vita.had.co.nz/papers/tidy-data.pdf) by R expert Hadley Wickham.
 Ultimately, we'd like to have a data set we can easily work with to pull interesting results.

-I choose a large messy [data set](https://catalog.data.gov/dataset/job-patterns-for-minorities-and-women-in-private-industry-2009-eeo-1-cbsa-aggregate-by-nai/resource/068dfd37-acbd-450d-aa52-cdc75caa0edf) to explore job patterns for minorities and women in private industries during 2009.
-Government data sets are good to use when practicing data cleaning skills because the flies are typically large and messy.
+I chose a large messy [data set](https://catalog.data.gov/dataset/job-patterns-for-minorities-and-women-in-private-industry-2009-eeo-1-cbsa-aggregate-by-nai/resource/068dfd37-acbd-450d-aa52-cdc75caa0edf) to explore job patterns for minorities and women in private industries during 2009.
+Government data sets are good to use when practicing data cleaning skills because the files are typically large and messy.
 To start the cleaning process, I read the data into R
 {% highlight r %}
 data <- read.table("YEAR09_CBSA_NAC3.txt", header= TRUE, sep=";")